FIN 630 (FIN 6300): Corporate Governance

 Principal Agent Theory

-Ownership structure and corporate control
+Ownership and Control

 Internal governance I: The board of directors

-Internal governance II: Executive compensation
+Internal governance II: Executive compensation contracts

 External governance I: Institutional investors and shareholder activism